flyhigher139/mayblog/blog/readme.md

 Then you can visit the blog with url: http://127.0.0.1:8000

+###Initialize MayBlog

+When the blog is run, checkout `http://127.0.0.1:8000/init` to initialize the system

+It will create the superuser, user groups(administrator, editor, writer, contributor, and reader), and assign permissions for each group.

 ###Admin MayBlog

 You can create a superuser to administer MayBlog in its admin interface: